The award-winning Focus ADHD national programme

 Overall, the use of computer-based tests like QbTest is improving the assessment process for ADHD and helping healthcare professionals to provide timely support to those who need it.
 By identifying ADHD and other possible conditions early, children and adults can receive the tailored treatment they require to achieve their full potential.

-To learn more about the Kent Surrey and Sussex Academic Health Science Network, visit their website here.
+Learn more about the Kent Surrey and Sussex Academic Health Science Network and the Focus ADHD national programme.